1. Instructions for authors

 - a) the article can be published without reservations,

-- b) the article can be published, if the author performs content, formal modifications,
+- b) the article can be published, if the author performs content and/or formal modifications,

 - c) the article is not recommended for publication.

-In the event that the paper receives a positive and negative evaluation, third reviewer will or the Editorial Board and/or the Editorial office will decide (one of these options is chosen by the Editorial office).
+If the paper receives a positive and negative evaluation, third reviewer or the Editorial Board and/or the Editorial office (Editorial office chose who) will decide if the article can be published .

 The author will receive the result of the peer review electronically.